China Labour Practices

 Introduction to Baja

 Baja Electronics Technology Co., Ltd is a Wholly Owned Foreign Enterprise (WOFE) product development and manufacturing firm based in South China.
 Our research and production centers are geared for small batch and customized products with very high quality as well as moderately large batch production with high quality requirements.
-We offer end-to-end outsourcing solutions for product design, prototyping, plastic injection molding, printed circuit boards (PCBs), manufacturing, assembly, packaging and shipping.
+We offer end-to-end outsourcing solutions for product design, prototyping, plastic injection molding, printed circuit boards (PCBs), manufacturing, assembly, packaging with heat shrink wrap and other materials, and shipping.

 Baja is located in Zhuhai, one of China’s first Special Economic Zones (SEZ), on the west side of the Pearl River Delta.
 Macau is located directly to the south while Hong Kong and Shenzhen are across the delta to the east.
 Zhuhai has a population of approximately 1,500,000.